Ze-Michelle-Sun/Web-Scraping-Daycare-List-in-Toronto/README.md

 - Use the python packages “requests” and “BeautifulSoup” in order to scrape the above URL to get the daycare name and address.
 Save the results into a pandas dataframe and save it as results.csv for later use.

-- Pandas data frame should consist of the following info:
+- Pandas data frame should consist of the following information:

     - Name of Daycare
     - Address of Daycare